Dr. Jerome Kassirer M.D. ’50

 Peter Sauer '91

-In April 2021 the former Vice President and Chief Operating Officer of Calspan Aerospace and Transportation Research/Development Corporation was named President and CEO of Calspan Holdings, giving him leadership and strategic responsibility for the Calspan family of companies.
+President and CEO of Calspan Holdings.
+In April 2021 the former Vice President and Chief Operating Officer of Calspan Aerospace and Transportation Research/Development Corporation was named to this position, giving him leadership and strategic responsibility for the Calspan family of companies.

 Dominic Verni '91